 Dr. Chadwick Johr is a rheumatologist, general internist, pediatrician and enthusiast of medical education.
-He went to Penn State for medical school, Brown for residency, and the University of Iowa for fellowship, where he stayed for a few years prior to joining the faculty here at the University of Pennsylvania.
-Aside from supporting our med-peds residents, Chad enjoys attending on the general medicine wards and caring for rheumatology patients as a co-director of the Penn Sjogren’s Syndrome Center.
-He is also excited about building his new young adult rheumatology transitional clinic but has yet to give it a formal name since “YART clinic” just doesn’t sound quite right.
+He went to Penn State for medical school, Brown for residency, and the University of Iowa for fellowship prior to joining the faculty here at the University of Pennsylvania.
+Aside from supporting our med-peds residents, Chad enjoys attending on the general medicine wards, caring for rheumatology patients in his young-adult transition clinic and as a co-director of the Penn Sjogren’s Syndrome Center.
 When not teaching learners about the wonders of methotrexate, Chad can be found beating residents and fellows at various “euro-style” board games, running up and down the Schuylkill river trail, learning Turkish on his iPhone, playing guitar, and trying not to spend his life savings eating out at all of the ridiculously delicious restaurants Philadelphia has to offer.